Idaho Falls: The Gateway to Yellowstone

 From the Greenbelt, you can bike or walk over to the Snake River Landing area, which is another nice part of town for recreation.
 The path is flat and scenic, making it a great place for an easy workout.
 In addition, there are several restaurants and specialty shops in the area.

 Another must-do while in town is visiting The Art Museum of Eastern Idaho.
 Although small, the museum holds a nice collection of works by local artists.
 Another bonus: admission is free the first Saturday of every month!
-If you happen to be in town during the monthly art walk, it’s worth checking out.
+Also, if you happen to be in town during the monthly art walk, it’s worth checking out.

 If you are looking for more to do, check out the Idaho Falls Zoo, Tautphaus Park, and/or check out a play/event at The Colonial Theater.